 It was both a fortress and a lord residence, as you will notice through the main wings of the building.

-It is a great example of a wealthy medieval castle where you will see how people lived.
+It is a great example of a wealthy medieval castle.

 Until recently, the 19th century, it was a prosperous farm located in a beautiful park on a hill with a gorgeous and impressive view of the valley.